hms-networks/flexy-thingworx-connector/README.md

 5. *Talk2MSyncData*: Used by the Talk2M data path for downloading a transaction of data points from Talk2M/DataMailbox.
 It requests only data it has not previously recieved using the stored value of lastTransactionId.

+6. *AddNewDirectStandaloneDevice*: Used to create a new Thing for connecting an Ewon device using the standalone direct data path.
+Note: This service is for convenience, and application key permissions must still be manually configured.
+This service returns JSON containing the generated Thing name, data connection URL, application key name and value.

 #### GenericEwonDevice

-GenericEwonDevice is a thing template that applies to all Ewon device things created by the connector and contains common properties that are used by services in both the GenericEwonDeviceTalk2M and GenericEwonDeviceDirect thing templates.
+GenericEwonDevice is a thing template that applies to all Ewon device things created by the connector and contains common properties that are used by services in the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone thing templates.

 ##### Properties

 1. *ewonDevicePassword*: The password of the referenced Ewon device.
 The default value is 'adm' and should be changed if your Ewon password is different.
-The value of this property is used by the services in both the GenericEwonDeviceTalk2M and GenericEwonDeviceDirect thing templates.
+The value of this property is used by the services in the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone thing templates.

 2. *ewonDeviceUsername*: The username of the referenced Ewon device.
 The default value is 'adm' and should be changed if your Ewon username is different.
-The value of this property is used by the services in both the GenericEwonDeviceTalk2M and GenericEwonDeviceDirect thing templates.
+The value of this property is used by the services in the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone thing templates.

+###### Services

+1. *WriteBooleanTagGenericService*: A generic service used by the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone for writing a value to a boolean tag on the Ewon Device.

+2. *WriteDwordTagGenericService*: A generic service used by the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone for writing a value to a DWORD tag on the Ewon Device.

+3. *WriteFloatTagGenericService*: A generic service used by the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone for writing a value to a float tag on the Ewon Device.

+4. *WriteIntegerTagGenericService*: A generic service used by the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone for writing a value to a integer tag on the Ewon Device.

+5. *WriteStringTagGenericService*: A generic service used by the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone for writing a value to a string tag on the Ewon Device.

 ##### GenericEwonDeviceTalk2M

+The GenericEwonDeviceTalk2M device template is for Ewon devices which connect to Thingworx using the Talk2M data path.

+The GenericEwonDeviceTalk2M device template is based on the GenericEwonDevice device template, and inherits all of it's services and properties.

 ###### Services

 1. *SendEwonOffline*: Sends the referenced Ewon device offline when using a triggered connection, such as 3G or other cellular network.
 More information about triggered connections can be found at https://www.ewon.biz/e-learning/library/cosy-131/remote-connection#:~:text=Triggered%20Connection%3A%20wake%20up%20%26%20put,when%20the%20user%20needs%20it.

-2. *UpdateEwonTagValue*: Updates the specified tag with the specified tag value on the referenced Ewon using the Talk2M M2Web API.

-3. *WakeEwonDevice*: Wakes up the referenced Ewon device when using a triggered connection, such as 3G or other cellular network.
+2. *WakeEwonDevice*: Wakes up the referenced Ewon device when using a triggered connection, such as 3G or other cellular network.
 More information about triggered connections can be found at https://www.ewon.biz/e-learning/library/cosy-131/remote-connection#:~:text=Triggered%20Connection%3A%20wake%20up%20%26%20put,when%20the%20user%20needs%20it.

+3. *WriteBooleanTag*: Writes the value of a boolean tag on the Ewon device.

+4. *WriteDwordTag*: Writes the value of a DWORD tag on the Ewon device.

+5. *WriteFloatTag*: Writes the value of a float tag on the Ewon device.

+6. *WriteIntegerTag*: Writes the value of a integer tag on the Ewon device.

+7. *WriteStringTag*: Writes the value of a string tag on the Ewon device.

 ##### GenericEwonDeviceDirect

+The GenericEwonDeviceDirect device template is for Ewon devices which connect to Thingworx using the direct data path and ConnectorHost's TakeInfo service.

+The GenericEwonDeviceDirect device template is based on the GenericEwonDevice device template, and inherits all of it's services and properties.

 ###### Properties